 - Access controls are employed to segregate the environments

 - Personnel are required to conduct business in a manner consistent with the company’s guidelines regarding confidentiality, business ethics, appropriate usage, and professional standards.
 Directly conducts reasonably appropriate backgrounds checks to the extent legally permissible and in accordance with applicable local labor law and statutory regulations.

 - Personnel must execute a confidentiality agreement and must acknowledge receipt of, and comply with, Directly’s confidentiality and privacy policies.
 Personnel must complete security training.

 - Prior to onboarding subprocessors, Directly evaluates the security and privacy protections of subprocessors to ensure subprocessors provide a level of security and privacy appropriate to their access to data and the scope of the services they are engaged to provide.
 Directly requires all subprocessors to enter into appropriate security, confidentiality, and privacy contract terms.

-- Directly’s data trustees, the Director of Information Security, Director of People Operations, Sr. Director of Product & Engineering, VP of Engineering, and the VP of Product, have primary responsibility for reviewing and updating Directly’s information security policies, and for provisioning and revoking authorization for data access.
+- Directly’s data trustees, the Director of Information Security, Director of People Operations, Sr. Director of Product & Engineering, VP of Engineering, and the VP of Platform, have primary responsibility for reviewing and updating Directly’s information security policies, and for provisioning and revoking authorization for data access